Hiking Southwest New Mexico at New Mexico Cabin Rentals

 Whenever hiking in southwestern New Mexico, including the area in and around New Mexico Cabin Rentals, it's always a good idea to remember:

 - Always carry plenty of water when you hike.
 The southwest is dry, sunny, rocky.
-Hydrating yourself while hiking is critical.
+Staying hydrated while hiking is critical.

 - Remember to bring along your sunscreen and a head cover when hiking.

 - Wear the appropriate hiking/walking shoes.

 - Wear clothes suitable for hiking during every time of year and desert temperatures.